-- Buy a digital watch or set your mobile phone so you set an alarm to take your warfarin tablets at the correct intervals.
+- Use your phone or digital watch to set an alarm to take your warfarin tablets at the correct intervals.

 - Be aware of any changes in diet and drinks while you are away, as these can also affect your INR.

 Whether you self-manage or visit the anticoagulation clinic, if you experience any symptoms you must get your INR checked as soon as possible in case you need to increase your dosage of warfarin or inject with heparin.

 If you are pregnant

 If you have APS and are pregnant, you may already be taking heparin injections.
 The same guidelines apply to all passengers taking heparin, but you should be aware that most airlines will only be prepared to carry you up to your 27th week of the pregnancy.

 If you choose to fly after the 27th week, the risk of going into labour increases and you may need a letter from your consultant or midwife confirming your due date.
 Each airline has its own particular set of rules and cut off point when they refuse to carry you, so do check with your booking agent or airline website if booking online.

 You should get travel insurance if you’re going abroad when pregnant as you may have to cancel the trip or go into hospital while away.
 Pregnant women are considered high risk by travel insurance companies, and most will not cover you if you have less than eight weeks until your due date when you return from your trip.
 Make sure the policy covers you for any eventuality such as early birth, medical care during labour, and expenses incurred if you do go into labour while away.

 Travelling can be a daunting experience if you have reduced mobility or are disabled, so you must ensure that you inform your booking agent so they can make sure the appropriate assistance and support is available at the airport.
 If you book online, you should check that the flight provider can also offer you the services you require.